A new way to unify all fermion and boson fields, including gravity: Internal spaces of second quantised fermion and boson fields

-There is only one even ``basis vector'', when applied to the ``basis vector'' of the ``electron'' gives a non-zero contribution, the ``basis vector'' ${}^{I}{\hat{\cal A}}^{1 \dagger}_{3}=$ $\stackrel{03}{[+i]}\stackrel{12}{[+]} \stackrel{56}{[+]}$.
 There is also only one even ``basis vector'', which, applying to the ``basis vector'' of the ``positron'', gives a non-zero contribution.
-Both even ``basis vectors'' have the properties of photons.\\ \begin{small}
+Both even ``basis vectors'' have the properties of photons.
+It is presented in Table~\ref{S120Cliff basis5+1even I.}.\\